-Aviation Data Privacy – The Growth of Data Protection Legislation
+Aviation Data Privacy – Evolving Data Protection Legislation

 Legislation designed to guarantee data protection and privacy for citizens has grown substantially in recent years.
 At the same time, there is an increasing need for technological solutions to help law enforcement officers maintain border security.
 WCC has shown a long commitment to providing software solutions that foster a safer world while also protecting citizens’ privacy.
 In this, the first part of a two-part blog, we discuss the origins and development of privacy legislation.
 Such legislation is necessary for your protection, and your privacy must be respected when traveling, even during border crossings.

 Privacy protection is a fundamental right within societies that wish to be considered democratic.
 It is an essential component of the American Convention on Human Rights, the European Convention on Human Rights, and the Universal Declaration of Human Rights.
 International treaties on the subject, in general, deal with the role of privacy concerning non-interference in private family life, correspondence, and communications.

 The current technological culture of hyperconnectivity makes the private sphere more complex, even more fragile, and open to external threats.
 Therefore, today, many different countries have seen the need to further strengthen the protection of privacy and personal data.
 Furthermore, as more and more social and economic activities occur online, privacy and data protection are increasingly important.

 As a result of the rapid rise in privacy concerns, collecting, using, and sharing personal information with third parties without the notice or consent of consumers represents a significant security problem.

 Data privacy legislation is continuously being developed and improved around the world.
 Unsurprisingly, 128 out of 194 countries have already introduced legislation to secure the protection of personal data and privacy.
 Global analysis reveals that 66% of countries currently have data privacy legislation, 10% are preparing draft legislation, 19% have no legislation, and 5% provided no data.